Thunkaroos/YellowBrickRoad/README.md

   - We created an Express server to handle requests from the mobile app and serve the appropriate data from our database

 - PostgreSQL
-  - Relational database for storing user created tours/directions
+  - Relational database for storing user created tours and directions